jeff-tran34/CPlusPlus/README.md

 Project Ideas:
+-Tools for travel
-Tools for travel - public transportation, itinerary/calendar, mapping, etc.
+  - public transportation, itinerary/calendar, mapping, etc.
-Games
+- Games
+  - Research what languages/engines can be used
+    - Unity
+    - C# or C++
+    - Hot to build SDKs
+    - android/ios
+-